peerigon/updtr/README.md

     -V, --version              output the version number
-    -R, --reporter <reporter>  choose reporter: default, shy -w, --wanted               updates to wanted version specified in package.json instead of the modules latest version
+    -R, --reporter <reporter>  choose reporter: default, shy -w, --wanted               updates to wanted version specified in package.json instead of the modules latest version -t, --test <test>          change the command for the tests
 ```

 ## License